pmbriley/beta_bursts/README.md

 bursts.thresh: threshold power values used at each frequency
 bursts.bandsPower: power in frequency bands specified in opt.bands at times of bursts
 bursts.bandsPhase: phase in frequency bands specified in opt.bands at times of bursts (uses midpoint of band) (test feature, requires modified mfeeg function mf_tfcm2.m)

-opt: also returns the opt (options) structure for reference
+bursts.opt: returns the opt (options) structure for reference

-tfrOut: returns the full, filtered, time-frequency spectrogram (note this can be very large) - this can be of a different frequency resolution to that used in the peak finding algorithm by setting opt.f0sForOutTFR to be a different vector to opt.f0s
+tfrOut.tfr: returns the full, filtered, time-frequency spectrogram (note this can be very large) - this can be of a different frequency resolution to that used in the peak finding algorithm by setting opt.f0sForOutTFR to be a different vector to opt.f0s

-timeIndex: time index for use alongside the tfr output (note that the frequency index is already given in opts.f0s)
+tfrOut.f0s: vector of frequencies for tfrOut.tfr
+tfrOut.times: vector of time points (in seconds) for tfrOut.tfr

+note: it is possible to quickly get an opt structure containing the default parameter values - just run bursts = beta_bursts(nan,nan) then look in bursts.opt